sc137/zoom-higher-level/slides.md

 * Apply security patches regularly
 * Consult with security firms for regular auditing and scanning
-* Maintain a company cyber security policy
+* Maintain and fund a company information security policy
-* Fund the company cyber security policy

 # Regular Security Patching